uwrit/leaf-docs/docs/administration/concepts.md

 EXEC app.sp_UpdateSearchIndexTables
 ```

+!!! warning
-**Note: Be sure to run this stored procedure after any edits or additions to your Concept tree to ensure that users can search the latest text for your Concepts.**
+    **Be sure to run this stored procedure after any edits or additions** to your Concept tree to ensure that users can search the latest text for your Concepts

 ## Final thoughts
 If you were able to successfully make the Concepts in this tutorial, congratulations!
 Hopefully this was helpful and intuitive enough for you to get started making your clinical database accessible and intuitive for your users as well.